containerd/accelerated-container-image/docs/USERSPACE_CONVERTOR.md

 - baselayer

   stored at `/opt/overlaybd/baselayers/ext4_64` after installing [overlaybd](https://github.com/containerd/overlaybd).
-This is only required just for now.
-Once the automatic mkfs is implemented, it's no longer needed.
+This is required if flag `--mkfs` is not provided.

-Overall, the requirements are `/opt/overlaybd/bin/{overlaybd-create,overlaybd-commit,overlaybd-apply}` and `/opt/overlaybd/baselayers/ext4_64`.
+Overall, the requirements are `/opt/overlaybd/bin/{overlaybd-create,overlaybd-commit,overlaybd-apply}` and `/opt/overlaybd/baselayers/ext4_64`(optional).

 ## Basic Usage